Featured in...

 • It was only a minor offence.
 Therefore, you should be let off

-Can you ignore the fixed penalty notice?
+Can you ignore it?

 When you ignore a fixed penalty notice, the offence is referred to the Courts.